moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="l-body" markdown="1">

-The verdict is blunt: **filaments are built by matter falling across them, not flowing along them.** A filament is not a river channelling flow; it is a wall being built by things crashing into it from both sides.
+The verdict is blunt: **filaments are *built* by matter falling across them.**
+The along-filament drainage toward nodes — the standard picture's "highway" role — is real and shows in our own numbers (⟨\|v̂·e₃\|⟩ ≈ 0.54–0.57 against a 0.5 null, and P2 = 0.364 against ⅓ inside spines), but it is weak at our 1 h⁻¹Mpc resolution and it is not what *builds* the wall: that is transverse infall, from both sides.
 The lifted geometry survives only as a *static descriptor* — spine tangents from the lift align with the tidal eigenframe[^tidal-eigenframe] (the local set of axes gravity itself defines — [Appendix B2](/mathematics/2026/07/07/cosmic-web-B2-tidal-frame/))